- Guiding Principles

 - Hand washing will be required before and after every meal and encouraged throughout the day.

 - Kitchens, mess halls and any tented dining facilities will be disinfected with a peroxide-based disinfectant after every meal.
 Additional electrostatic disinfectant spraying will be done on a regular basis in accordance with our phasing protocols.

 - Our housekeeping team will clean all cabin and facility bathrooms, common spaces, and high-touch surfaces a minimum of two times per day, and with greater frequency in accordance with our phasing protocols.

 - Camper Travel

 Our long-awaited Opening Day at CECBR this summer will be more wonderful and joyous than ever before.
 In taking into account many health considerations and arrival day testing procedures, CECBR campers will be brought to camp by their parents this summer.
-This will make for a controlled and steady flow of camper arrivals, allowing our medical team to perform health screenings and obtain PCR test swabs.
+This will make for a controlled and steady flow of camper arrivals, allowing our medical team to perform health screenings and obtain PCR test samples.

 Trunks and duffle bags may not be dropped off at camp with campers on arrival day.
 All baggage must be sent in advance with the designated trucking companies.
-A small carry-on sized bag and sports equipment bag may be brought to camp on arrival day.
+A small carry-on-sized bag and sports equipment bag may be brought to camp on arrival day.

 Camper travel home on the last day of camp will still take place by coach bus.

 - Additional Packing Items - Masks and Waterbottles